crest-summit/summit-docs/docs/Navigation/general.md

 ### History Log
 The History Log is a list of all associated works linked together through the Advance feature.

-Example bewlow shows a user that created a pre-proposal, advanced to a proposal, then advanced to another proposal, then lastly advancing to a continuation.
+Example below shows a user that created a pre-proposal, advanced to a proposal, then advanced to another proposal, then lastly advancing to a continuation.
 All 4 types of works will be accessable through the History tab at the top right while in one of the selected works.

 ![Tools History Sequence](../images/tools/ToolHistory_Sequence.jpg)